gitkraken/gitkraken-client-docs/gitkraken-client/gitkraken-account-site-faq.md

 ### Can I pay using a Purchase Order.

-We only accept credit card payments for GitKraken Client Pro.
+We only accept credit card payments for GitKraken Client Pro and Teams.
 We do however accept purchase orders for [GitKraken Enterprise or Stand-Alone](https://gitkraken.com/pricing).

 ***